 Don’t forget your super is your bank account for the future

-In summary, just like providing your bank details for that all-important salary payment, selecting the right super account for you – whether that’s a fund of your own choosing or your employer’s nominated one – is an important step.
-After all, when it comes down to it, your super fund is your bank account for your future in retirement.
+Just like providing your bank details for your salary to be paid, selecting the right super account for you – whether that’s your existing fund, a new fund you personally choose or your employer’s nominated one – is an important step.
+After all, when it comes down to it, the savings you accumulate in your super will likely be very important in helping provide for you financially in retirement.